Loading slang details...

 Formality

-slay means To do something exceptionally well; to look amazing.
+slay means To do something exceptionally well or look stunning; an exclamation of enthusiastic approval.
 It is best read as usa slang associated with USA.

 Context-dependent